-In cardiovascular interventions, Catheters are typically inserted in the radial or femoral artery and are navigated through the arteries to the heart, where the interventions are performed.
-In order to safely reach the heart, catheters (and guidewires) used during these procedures need to be able to easily follow the curves in the vascular system, while creating as little friction as possible to avoid damaging the blood vessel inner wall.
-While low friction is beneficial during navigation, it makes holding the catheter at a specific location in open spaces, such as inside the heart, difficult during the execution of the surgical procedure.
-Thus, it limits the force transmission capability of the catheter.
-In this project, we look forward to developing a new variable friction catheter which can be modulated to have low friction while navigating and high friction while performing the surgical task to ensure optimal performance and outcomes in both cases.
+In cardiovascular interventions, in order to safely reach the heart, catheters (and guidewires) need to easily follow the curves in the vascular system, while creating as little friction as possible to avoid damaging the blood vessel wall.
+While low friction is beneficial during navigation, it makes holding the catheter at a specific location in open spaces, such as inside the heart, difficult during the execution of the procedure (thus, limiting the force transmission capability and the stability).
+The aim of this project is to develop a novel class of catheters whose frictional properties are controllable and can be adjusted depending on the phase of the catheterization procedure using the ultrasonic friction modulation technique which has been widely adopted in surface haptics applications.

 Sharks are extremely diverse group of vertebrates and inhabit a wide variety of aquatic habitats.
 The skin of sharks is covered in thousands of tooth-like denticles or scales that are anchored to the collagenous layer of the skin known as the stratum laxum.
 These scales play an important role in locomotion in terms of drag reduction and lift production.
 Despite numerous studies on the functional significance of shark denticles , no studies have been performed to investigate the effect of the anchoring of the denticles in the skin or the effect of denticle shape change on the drag reducing and lifting abilities.
 Moreover, no studies to date have been conducted to study the effect of the denticles stacking and overlapping on the denticles performance.